DavidDeSimone/AIAssetGeneration/README.md

 Example (NOTE):

 NOTE: Almost everything is this sample scene is AI generted.
-While the "SelfCLone" script is AI generated, I did make minor tweaks to it to prevent it from spawning a massive number of cloned objects.
+While the "SelfClone" script is AI generated, I did make minor tweaks to it to prevent it from spawning a massive number of cloned objects.

 ![output4](https://user-images.githubusercontent.com/7245174/227133884-5d36695e-41c8-4115-af72-bbcf3efefb48.gif)